Mining

 What should be reported in Other income?

-Other income includes income from all other sources, not already reported in other income items on the form.
+Other income includes income from all other sources, not already reported in income items that appear earlier on the form.
 Donations and bequests received should be included where the donor receives no material benefit other than a tax deduction (if eligible).
 However, if the donor receives some material benefit e.g. advertising, report this income in Income from Services.
+Payment received for sales of goods or the provision of any service, even if it is not the primary or secondary activity of the business/organisation, should not be reported in Other income, but instead should be reported under the relevant question earlier in the form.

 How do I report asset sales?

 The profit or loss from the sale of assets should be reported in Other income as a positive or negative value.
 Asset revaluation/impairment should be reported as either a net gain or loss in Other Income.
 Negative revaluations and impairments should not be reported as an expense.
-This follows the same principles that apply to other examples listed in the survey, such as share trading or sales of assets.
+This follows the same principles that apply to other examples listed in the survey, such as share trading.
 The proceeds received from the sale of assets however should be reported as disposals in the relevant category under Capital Expenditure and Disposal of assets.
 For example:

 - Asset revalued upwards and then sold for more than the new value: Asset purchased for $1,000 then revalued to be worth $1,200.
 It is then disposed of (sold) for $1,500.
 Thus we have Disposals = $1,500 and Other income = $300 ($1,500 - $1,200).